spheronFdn/documentations/docs/Welcome.md

 sidebar_label: Welcome
 ---

 ArGo is an all-in-one platform for automating modern web projects.
 Replace your hosting infrastructure, continuous integration, and deployment pipeline with a single workflow.
-Integrate dynamic functionality like serverless functions, user authentication, and form handling as your projects grow.

 ## Get started